"I was making art to go out in the world, not to be in storage"

 Power of Art

 Making and experiencing art is an essential element of the human experience.
-Regardless of socio-economic circumstances, AC-RI believes everyone has the right to experience art in their life.
+Regardless of socio-economic circumstances, ACRI believes everyone has the right to experience art in their life.

 Art in Public View